Top Experts Reveal the 30 Must-Have Garden Products

 Osmile Professional Series Soaker Hose

 Take care of shrubs, gardens, plants and lawns with this soaker hose that can function below and above ground.
-It comes in 100-foot lengths so it will cover a lot of ground with its 1 gallon per foot per hour drip at low pressure.
+It comes in 50-foot length, and leaks water evenly at a rate of 2 gallons per 2 minutes at 60 psi.

 Use the tester to determine soil health and avoid the top mistake people make with their lawn.